MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/client-side-log-collection/javascript.md

 ibmmfpfanalytics.enableAutoSend(false);
 ```

-### Change autoSendLog interval :
+### Change autoSendLog interval
 {: auto-log-sending-interval }
-By default autoSendLog interval is set as 60 seconds.
-AutoSendLog interval can be altered using following method.
+By default *autoSendLog interval* is set as 60 seconds. *AutoSendLog interval* can be changed using following method.

 #### For Cordova apps
 {: #for-cordova-apps }

-To set autoSendLog interval as 120 seconds
+To set *autoSendLog interval* as 120 seconds, see the following snippet.
 ```javascript
 WL.Logger.config({autoSendLogs: true,autoSendLogsInterval: 120});
 ```